Inflammatory myopathy and skin manifestations.

 The accumulation of immune cells in muscle, supported by circulating auto antibodies directed against nuclear components and constituents of muscle cells has led to the classification of this process as an autoimmune disease.

-Anti-MDA, is an elevated is in autoantibody seen in the severe form of the disease compounded by lung involvement.
+Anti-MDA ( anti-TIF-ly) melanoma differentiation associated gene 5) is an elevated autoantibody seen in the severe form of the disease compounded by lung involvement.

 MDA-5 is a receptor of the innate immune system.